Serverless: Cold Start War

 Here is the chart for Azure.
-It shows values of normalized request durations across different languages and runtime versions (Y axis) depending on the time since the previous request in minutes (X axis):
+It shows the values of normalized request durations across different languages and runtime versions (Y-axis) depending on the time since the previous request in minutes (X-axis):

 Clearly, an idle instance lives for 20 minutes and then gets recycled.
 All requests after 20 minutes threshold hit another cold start.

 There's no clear threshold here...
-For this sample, no cold starts happened within 28 minutes after previous invocation.
-Afterwards the frequency of cold starts slowly rises.
+For this sample, no cold starts happened within 28 minutes after the previous invocation.
+Afterward, the frequency of cold starts slowly rises.
 But even after 1 hour of inactivity, there's still a good chance that your instance is alive and ready to take requests.

 This doesn't match the official information that AWS Lambdas stay alive for just 5 minutes after the last invocation.
 I reached out to Chris Munns, and he confirmed: